tcampean/Discord-Bot/README.md

 # Discord-Bot
 A Discord Bot dedicated to managing user entries and block suspicious accounts.

 The bot's main functionalities revolve around the users' account creation date.
-A newly created discord account might be considered suspect depending of the server's role and activity that they are trying to join.
+A newly created discord account might be considered suspect depending on the server's role and activity

 The settings of each server are saved in a list and they are independent of eachother.